 You are here

-Family walks, no matter where (around the block, in a park, at the beach), provide wonderful opportunities to explore the mysteries of light and shadows.
+Step outdoors or near a window and explore the mysteries of light and shadows.
 Your child can learn a lot—like how to make shadows bigger and smaller and how shadows move.
-Enjoy the walk and the fun of observing shadows and how they change as you move about outdoors.
+Enjoy the fun of observing shadows and how they change as you move about.

-- Notice the shadows of the things around you—cars, a dog or cat, a bird flying from tree to tree.
+- Notice the shadows of the things around you our outside your window—cars, a dog or cat, a bird flying from tree to tree, the legs of a chair near a window.

 - Observe the way your shadows "walk” along with you, and play with the shadows!